-Home modifications are those services that assess the need to arrange for and provide modifications and/or improvements to the individual's living quarters to allow for community living and ensure safety, security and accessibility.
+Home modifications are services that assess the need to arrange for and provide modifications, or improvements to the person's living quarters.
+This allows for community living and ensure safety, security and accessibility.
 Minor home modifications (MHM) do not include major home renovation, remodeling or construction of additional rooms.
 By rule, the Community Living Assistance and Support Services (CLASS) program assures that minor home modifications are:

 - associated with the related condition;